 ● With a Roth IRA at a 25% average marginal tax rate, making the same investments as her Traditional IRA, this woman would make $590,402 at retirement age, tax free.

 At SNB, we are ready to sit down with you and plan for your future.
 Saving can be simple, and inspirational, if you know your options and choose what is best for you.
 We are here to help.

 Documents to Keep in Order to Make Taxes Easier

 It's tax season.
-For some us, it can be a confusing, frustrating and stressful time, but don’t worry, you’re not alone.
+For some us, it can to be confusing, frustrating and stressful time, but don’t worry, you’re not alone.
 The good news is that filing your taxes doesn’t have to be a nightmare.
-Keeping certain documents in order can make your filing experience easier and less stressful.
+Keeping certain documents in order before tax season arrives can make your filing experience easier and less stressful.

 Here’s what we recommend:

 Maintain paper and electronic filing systems.
 The most important thing you can do to make tax time easier for yourself is to stay organized throughout the year.
 While you should also find a place on your computer for any financial documents to go, the majority of your financial information should exist in paper format, as well.

 For the paper documents, The Motley Fool suggests a three folder system.
 One folder for all of your income-based documents (pay stubs, bank statements), one folder for expenses and deductions (work-related costs, medical bills, charitable donations), and one for any investments you may have.